ACI’s Ask A Question About Adoption

 7 tips to help you find an agency that is right for you:

-1. Does the licensed adoption agency cover your area?
-While some agencies are licensed in many states, they may not have offices/social workers in your state that you can meet with.
+- Does the licensed adoption agency cover your area?
+Some agencies hold licenses in multiple states, but they may not have offices or social workers available for in-person meetings in your state.
 Having an agency that has counselors in your state and that can travel to your area provides you with more support opportunities.
 Your counselor will be able to meet you in person, be present when you meet with a prospective adoptive family, and be there to advocate for you at the hospital.
 You should never have to travel to meet with an adoption counselor.

-1. When are the adoption counselors available?
+- When are the adoption counselors available?
 It’s important that you are able to connect with your counselor anytime for support, someone to talk to, hear any concerns, answer all your questions.
-If your counselor does have hours that they can not be reached, is there an on call counselor or emergency contact?
+If your counselor is unavailable during certain hours, can you reach an on-call counselor or emergency contact?

-1. What kind of counseling support is available before and after placing a child for adoption?
-Does the agency provide, refer and pay for therapy with an adoption competent therapist in addition to being connected to the agency adoption counselor?
-Is this support offered after placement for years to come if and when you ever feel you might need it?
+- What counseling support can you access before and after placing a child for adoption?
+Does the agency provide, refer, and cover the cost of therapy with an adoption-competent therapist, in addition to offering support from its own adoption counselor?
+Will this support remain available for years after placement, whenever you feel you might need it?

-1. What is that agency’s philosophy, values, beliefs?
+- What is that agency’s philosophy, values, beliefs?
 Do you share these same beliefs and hopes for your adoption?
-All feelings and beliefs are valid, it’s important you work with an agency that validates you every step of the way.
+All feelings and beliefs are valid.
+It’s important you work with an agency that validates you every step of the way.

-1. All agencies should immediately provide you with copies of your state’s adoption laws and your rights as someone considering adoption.
-In the state of Illinois, all agencies are required to provide as soon as practical the Birth Parent Rights and Responsibilities
+- All agencies should immediately provide you with copies of your state’s adoption laws and your rights as someone considering adoption.
+In the state of Illinois, all agencies are required to provide as soon as practical the Birth Parent Rights and Responsibilities.

-1. How did you feel talking with the counselor?
+- How did you feel talking with the counselor?
 You should feel you have the ability to ask any question at any time.
-There should never be a time in creating your plan where you question if you’re “allowed” to do something or ask additional questions.
+You should never feel uncertain about whether you can do something or ask additional questions while creating your plan.
 Your counselor should always have time to answer all your questions or just be there to listen.
 It’s important to be comfortable and trust the agency and counselor you are working with.